Homemade Mac: Not Just Any Vacation Photo, Part One

 Full-view panoramas exported as QuickTime movies are handy for more than just eliciting vacation envy.
 Perhaps you want to offer your distant family a glimpse of your new home, or you’re trying to rent your apartment but don’t have time to give everyone a tour.
 QuickTime VR provides a great way to let people peruse a site when they can’t actually be there.
 In fact, several large museums, including

-in Paris, use this technology to give virtual tours of their collections.
+The Louvre in Paris, use this technology to give virtual tours of their collections.